caiiiou/InCollege-Oregon/README.md

 ``` sh
 /test/automated-tests/input
 ```
-with number prepended to test name for example
+with number prepended to test name, for example:

 ```
 01_descriptive-test-case.txt